Kim Jung Gi: Technique

 Kim was famous for his detailed illustrations, ink and brush artistic style, and skill at drawing from memory.
 He could complete his drawings entirely from his imagination, without the use of sketches, visual references, or other preparatory aids, and often used exotic forms of perspective, such as curvilinear perspective.

 Kim drew in a variety of sizes, but he was especially well known for his large drawings.
 He drew these pictures directly on paper without the use of sketching or other preparation, improvising them as he went.
 From 2014, he also publicly exhibited his process at special events, where he would draw over a large white canvas.
 In 2015, he made an attempt to hold the Guinness world record for the longest drawing by an individual in "fisheye perspective."

 Kim primarily drew in ink, and used a variety of pens including fineliners, brush pens, and ballpoint pens.
-Before starting a drawing he would imagine various compositions in his mind's eye, and relate the subjects to simple shapes like cubes and grids.
+Before starting a drawing he would imagine various compositions in his mind's eye, and relate the subjects to simple shapes like boxes and grids.
 If there were not any obvious indicators of depth in a subject, he would use smaller details like clothing folds to establish it.
 When he was unable to draw during his military service, Kim claimed that he would observe the details of things around him or draw them in his mind.

 When asked, Kim claimed that his skill came from his habit of constantly drawing, rather than his choice of pen; he also denied claims that he had a photographic memory or was an autistic savant.